Our History

 Our Present:

-Volunteers have removed various species of invasive noxious weeds in many locations in King County, improved wildlife habitat in public parks and open spaces by planting native plants and trees, improved the wetland function at the Myers Ways wetlands near upper Hamm Creek, participated in Nature Stewards workshops on various environmental topics, and hosted a community-wide art event in 2021 at the New Start Community Garden in the Highline School District.
-Participants totaled an impressive amount of volunteer time totaling 32,423.25 hours from 2008 through 2021.
-Many youths earned community service for school requirements as they participated and gave volunteer time to local stewardship projects.
-The benefits of our weed control and restoration projects are priceless, since the projects relieve the cost and labor burden of the local jurisdictions.
-If a price could be put a value of the total volunteer service hours, this would total $921,791.81, using the annual volunteer value rate of each year for the State of Washington, as determined by Independent Sector.
-Thank you, Volunteers!
+Volunteers remove various species of invasive noxious weeds in many locations in King County, improve wildlife habitat in public parks and open spaces by planting native plants and trees, improve the wetland function at the Myers Ways wetlands near upper Hamm Creek, and participate in Nature Stewards workshops on various environmental topics.
+Our organization hosts community-wide art events at the New Start Community Garden in the Highline School District.
+Many youths earn community service for school requirements as they participate and give volunteer time to local stewardship projects.

 Our Future: